LarsEivind96/Vision-and-Perception/README.md

 My algorithm is optimized in a number of ways, compared to the basic box blur algorithm:
 1. It is possible to choose kernel size.
 A large kernel leads to a very blurred image, and a small kernel leads to an image quite similar to the original image.
 2. The box blur is a separable filter.
-The complexity is lowered from O(Nr^2) to O(Nr) by performing to 1D passes of the separable filter, one horizontal and one vertical.
+The complexity is lowered from O(Nr^2) to O(Nr) by performing two 1D passes of the separable filter, one horizontal and one vertical.
 3. Instead of discarding the sum for each pixel, the algorithm re-uses the previous sum and updates it by subtracting away the old pixel and adding the new pixel in the blurring range.
 This lowers the complexity from O(Nr) to O(N)

 ## Gaussian Blur